Two-phase implants, don’t mix it with the one-phase implantation method

 - If the bone stock is not sufficient for successful implantation, bone replacement is possible with a relatively simple procedure.

-- Implant placement is completely painless due to local anesthesia.
+- Implant placement is completely painless due to local or general anesthesia.

 - You will have a new, stable tooth/denture in 3-6 months.